-- END OF IBM EXTENSION ------
+----- END OF IBM EXTENSION --

 is a dummy argument.
 It must be a variable or array name that may appear only once within the FUNCTION statement or dummy procedure name.
 If there is no argument, the parentheses must be present.
-(See "Dummy Arguments in a Function Subprogram" on page 111.)
+(See "Dummy Arguments in a Function Subprogram" on page 113.)

 A type declaration for a function name may be made by the predefined convention, by an IMPLICIT statement, by an explicit specification in the FUNCTION statement, or by an explicit type specification statement within the function subprogram.
 If the type of a function is specified in a FUNCTION statement, the function name must not appear in an explicit type specification statement.
+The name of a function must not be in any other nonexecutable statement except a type statement.